ubiquitous-o/ASScii/README.md

 - Use the `Open`, `Pause/Play`, `Rewind`, `Export ASS`, and `Export Text` buttons for the core actions.
 - The frame slider and numeric entry jump to any frame (looping when the end is reached).
 - **Lock aspect** keeps the row count tied to the video aspect ratio based on the current font metrics (enabled by default).
+- **Color** renders ASCII with per-cell RGB and exports those colors into ASS.
+Color inversion is not applied; inversion only affects character selection.
+Recommended when you want dark regions to stay drawn instead of turning into blanks.
 - **Eraser** (left drag) / **Restore** (right drag) toggle cells on the ASCII canvas; `Clear Eraser (frame)` resets the mask for the current frame.
 - Playback starts paused, so dial in the grid/tone controls before rendering new frames.
 - When **Binarize** is enabled you can pick between *gradient* (default two-tone mapping) and *pattern* mode.
 Pattern mode repeats the entire Custom charset string directly across the binary mask—for example entering `hello` will render `hellohello…` wherever the mask is white.